 Fairways plateau in a variety of ways and often have slopes that carry your ball away to thick grass covered depressions when you miss the plateau.
 This narrows the effective size of the fairways.

-Paako Ridge is special because the natural environment uniquely incorporates into each hole serving a refreshing variety of looks and challenges with carefully maintained conditioning.
+Paako Ridge Golf Club is special.
+Each hole incorporates the natural environment enabling a variety of looks and challenges.
+Carefully maintained conditioning tops it off.
 And don’t forget the lack of houses, views of five mountain ranges and bargain-like greens fees.

 Explore other Southwest golf course profiles from Quintessential Golf Magazine